dbt-labs/docs.getdbt.com/website/docs/faqs/seeds/seed-custom-schemas.md

 ---
-title: Can I build my seeds in a schema other than my target schema?
-Or: Can I split my seeds across multiple schemas?
+title: Can I build my seeds in a schema other than my target schema or can I split my seeds across multiple schemas?
-Description: “Use schema config in your dbt_project.yml` file”
+Description: "Use schema config in your dbt_project.yml` file"
-sidebar_label: ‘Build seeds in a schema outside target schema’
+sidebar_label: 'Build seeds in a schema outside target schema'
 id: seed-custom-schemas

 ---